 Construction continues on the Tom Bradley International Terminal Renovation -East Aprons.
-To date, a total of 343 pieces of equipment were evaluated.
+As of December 2015, a total of 343 pieces of equipment were evaluated.
 For on-road vehicles, a total of 80 trucks were evaluated; 28 met or exceeded the EPA 2007 standards and were equipped with a factory installed VDECS.
 Five (5) additional vehicles have undergone a VDECS retrofit.
 It was determined that 34 on-road vehicles did not have a compatible CARB-verified or EPA certified VDECS available at the time construction commenced.
-Finally, 13 on-road trucks were found to have a compatible VDECS available; these vehicles were either awaiting VDECS installation prior to accessing the airfield construction site or were removed from consideration by the construction contractor.
-Relative to off-road diesel equipment, a total of 263 pieces of construction equipment have undergone independent monitoring.
+Finally, 13 onroad trucks were found to have a compatible VDECS available; these vehicles were either awaiting VDECS installation prior to accessing the airfield construction site or were removed from consideration by the construction contractor.
+Relative to offroad diesel equipment, a total of 263 pieces of construction equipment have undergone independent monitoring.
 One hundred-sixty (160) were certified by the US EPA as compliant with Tier 4 or Tier 4-Interim Emissions Standards - this equipment is configured with a factory-installed diesel emission control system.
 Thirty-seven (37) pieces of off-road equipment have undergone a VDECS retrofit.
 Ten (10) pieces of equipment were determined to not have a VDECS available at the time construction commenced.
 Twenty-two (22) pieces of equipment were granted a driver safety "line of sight" exemption in accordance with Cal/OSHA requirements and CBA Section X.F.4.
 A total of 30 vehicles were identified as having one or more compatible VDECS commercially available; these vehicles were either awaiting VDECS installation or were removed from project consideration.
 Finally, the third party monitor was unable to identify any documentation relative to four (4) pieces of equipment - this equipment may no longer be proposed for airfield use.

-New Tier 4 Equipment Operating at TBIT Renovation - East Apron
+Paving Equipment Operating at TBIT Renovation - East Apron

-The West Aircraft Maintenance Area (WAMA) project was given partial Notice to Proceed on October 27, 2014.
-To date, a total of 156 pieces of equipment have undergone Independent Third Party Monitor evaluation.
-Of this value, 124 pieces were approved by LAWA for airfield use.
-A total of 42 on-road vehicles were evaluated: 17 met or exceeded the EPA 2007 standards and were equipped with a factory installed VDECS.
-Twenty-five on-road vehicles, primarily dirt-hauling trucks, were granted an exemption in accordance with CBA Section X.F.4.
-With respect to off-road equipment, a total of 82 pieces of construction equipment have undergone independent monitoring.
-Sixtv-three (63) were certified by the US EPA as compliant with Tier 4 or Tier 4-Interim Emissions Standards - this equipment is configured with a factory-installed diesel emission control system.
-Nineteen (19) pieces of equipment were granted a driver safety "line of sight" exemption in accordance with Cal/OSHA requirements and CBA Section X.F.4.
-Finally, a total of 32 vehicles or equipment were not approved for airfield use by LAWA due to their failure to meet CBA Section X.F.1 requirements.
+The West Aircraft Maintenance Area (WAMA) construction is in progress with major project elements substantially complete as of December 2015, and a total of 360 pieces of equipment had undergone Independent Third Party Monitor evaluation.
+Of this value, 298 pieces were approved by LAWA for airfield use.
+A total of 142 on-road vehicles were evaluated; 103 met or exceeded the EPA 2007 standards and were equipped with a factory installed VDECS.
+Forty-two (42) on-road vehicles, primarily dirt and rock-hauling trucks, were granted an exemption in accordance with CBA Section X.F.4.
+With respect to off-road equipment, a total of 218 pieces of construction equipment have undergone independent monitoring.
+One hundred (100) were certified by the US EPA as compliant with Tier 4 or Tier 4-Interim Emissions Standards - this equipment is configured with a factory-installed diesel emission control system.
+Finally, 62 vehicles or equipment were not approved for airfield use by LAWA due to their failure to meet CBA Section X.F.1 requirements.